Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 Tract Minority % - This is the percentage of the tract's total

-of people in the tract that listed themselves as non-Hispanic white on the 2000
+people in the tract that listed themselves as non-Hispanic white on the 2010

 Tract Minority Population - This is the census tract's total

-population minus white alone population based on the 2000 Census.
+population minus white alone population based on the 2010 SF1.

-the tract that listed themselves as non-Hispanic American Indian or Alaskan
+tract that listed themselves as non-Hispanic American Indian or Alaskan Native

 Asian/Hawaiian/Pacific Islander Population - This is the number